How to Become a CNA in Massachusetts (2026)

 How long does it take to become a CNA in MA?

-Becoming a Certified Nursing Assistant (CNA) in Massachusetts typically takes about 3 to 4 weeks for an accelerated program or 6 to 15 weeks for a standard course.
+Becoming a Certified Nursing Assistant in Massachusetts typically takes about 3 to 7 weeks, depending on whether you choose an accelerated or standard-paced program.
+All state-approved programs require a minimum of 75 hours of training.

 How much are CNAs paid in Massachusetts?